 Other Japanese Cyberpunk works render the national character on a wider scale.
 What distinguishes Otomo’s “Akira” from not just other Cyberpunk works but even contemporary Science Fiction is how it maps boundaries of technological development and human potential to national expressions of resentment and rebellion, albeit in a fictional Japanese setting after WWIII.
 Both the manga and the anime feature film adaptation open with an explosion in Tokyo, but diverge in how they detail their science and post-war Japan.
 The masses are split between anti-police rebellions, gangs, the rich and a cult around the titular character, a child with telekinetic powers.
-But in all of this, it centers a friendship between Kaneda and Tetsuo, two teenage boys in a motorcycle gang who find a psychic child, Takahashi, in the middle of a fight.
+Through it all, the story centers a friendship between Kaneda and Tetsuo, two teenage boys in a motorcycle gang who find a psychic child, Takahashi, in the middle of a fight.
 From here they get embroiled in a conspiracy involving a military coup, scientific experiments on children and growing social revolts in a poverty-striken NeoTokyo.

 The movie only does so much with the narrative it adapted from the manga, which was still ongoing as it was released.
 But the film still finds time to ground its characters as everyday people swept up in forces of power.
 The core relationship between Tetsuo and Kaneda is a familiar one, with Tetsuo before his transformation being a meek member in the bottom social rung of street gangs and Kaneda being the more upstart, domineering one.
 Between the explosion of the intro and Tetsuo’s transcendence are military men, politicians, citizens and the criminalized grasping for control.
-And while little of the politics is spelled out through expository debate scenes in the film, every scene carries a visceral weight of a reckoning with class, re-interpreting the conditions of post-war Japan with a new costume.
+While little of the politics is spelled out through expository debate scenes in the film, every scene carries a visceral weight of a reckoning with class, re-interpreting the conditions of post-war Japan with a new costume.
 The manga goes even further in connecting this condition to a global-political one, with the U.S. Army being involved as Akira and Tetsuo ascend to godhood and NeoTokyo crumbles.
 Kaneda and his surviving street gangster friends fight both this cult and U.S. military encroachment, and when the dust settles after another catastrophe, Kaneda and his friends stand as guards of what’s left of NeoTokyo, denigrating the U.S. military as “terrorists” and suggesting a new beginning for Japan.

-If Western Cyberpunk is people residing in the ruins of empire as they are taken over by something else, Japanese Cyberpunk is a document of personhood and politics being torn apart before our very eyes.
-Even when it braces against the idea of Japan as a nation, it watches as it gets rendered through the seduction and terror of technological development.
+If Western Cyberpunk is people living in the ruins of empire as they are taken over by something else, Japanese Cyberpunk is a document of personhood and politics being torn apart before our very eyes.
+Even when it braces against the idea of Japan as a nation, it can only watch as said nation gets wrung through the seduction and terror of technological development.
 There’s no going back.
 But the end of humanity isn’t the end of the world.
 Kaneda survives Japan’s next apocalypse while Tetsuo and Akira enters a different phase of existence.
 The two men of “Tetsuo: The Iron Man” form a grotesque yet loving bond as they seek to turn the rest of the world into rust.
 “Ghost in the Shell” the feature film takes a post-human stance with its protagonist Makato giving long monologues and having silent scenes of self-reflection, while pursuing a cybernetic terrorist who pursues self-determination at the expense of the very order she protects.
 But such pondering and even radicalism doesn’t guarantee victory the way having a cybernetic arm makes you better arm-wrestler against normal humans.
 Cole criticizes what he sees as self-centered nihilism in Cyberpunk.
 I counter that if Cyberpunk is nihilistic its because all the moralizing in the world won’t make things better.
 But as he suggests, wielding tech in solidarity with the oppressed will.

 Antionio Gramsci once observed that people are coaxed by cultural narratives into accepting and aiding their oppressive conditions.
 But before he outlined his theory of Cultural Hegemony in “The Prison Letters”, he had years of experience as an academic and a communist organizer in Italy.
 In his essay “Conquest of the State”, he criticizes how his comrades sough to enact change in wider society, only to be captured by society’s interests and stop where they’re are,